Teralix42/Teralix42.github.io/teralabs.md

 - AI that controls a fan based on sarcasm levels
 - Malware that just opens Minesweeper on the target
 - Turing Machine that writes bad poetry
+- Much more(Yeah, I'm sorry.
+I'm still active)

 ---

-> **Disclaimer:** I'm in no case responsible for any damage to any computer who runs this code.
-Proceed with caution(it would be even wiser to not proceed).
+> **Disclaimer:** I'm in no case responsible for any damage to any computer that runs this code.
+Proceed with extreme caution(it would be even wiser to not proceed).